020 88309782

 13. Walking with high heels on the wood floor - Well, hello floor dents!

 How to fix it?
-Once the dent has appeared your option in fixing it would be to sand the area and re-apply finish.
+If a dent appears, sand the affected area and reapply the finish.

 And at last...